Top A-level grades soar at private schools in widening divide with state students

 The Labour frontbencher added: “The increase in A grades is 50 per cent higher among private schools, while black students, students on free school meals and in areas of high deprivation are being increasingly out performed by their more advantaged peers.”

-Research by The Sutton Trust found that independent, fee-charging schools are more likely than state schools to use a wider variety of assessments – including giving prior access to questions and ‘open book’ assessments, allowing to refer to coursework notes.
+Research by The Sutton Trust found that independent, fee-charging schools are more likely than state schools to use a wider variety of assessments – including giving prior access to questions and “open book” tests, which allow pupils to refer to coursework notes.

-Some 23 per cent of parents at private schools said parents had approached or pressured them about their child grades this year, compared to just 11 per cent at the least affluent state schools, according to the Sutton Trust.
+Parental pressure is also more prevalent at private schools, research has shown.
+Some 23 per cent of parents at private schools said parents had approached or pressured them about their child’s grades this year, compared to just 11 per cent at the least affluent state schools, according to the Sutton Trust.

 The Education Policy Institute (EPI) also warned of “inconsistencies” between assessment in different kinds of schools.

-A spokesperson for the EPI said grades for students at independent schools “have historically been over-predicted on average”, adding: “The nature of private schools means their teachers are more directly accountable to parents, increasing the risk of pressure to increase grades.”
+A spokesperson for the EPI said: “The nature of private schools means their teachers are more directly accountable to parents, increasing the risk of pressure to increase grades.”

-Lee Elliot Major, professor of social mobility at Exeter University, said he was worried students from poorer backgrounds could lose out in the “race” for the most popular degree courses.
+Lee Elliot Major, professor of social mobility at Exeter University, said he was worried students from poorer backgrounds could lose out in the “intense” competition for the most popular degree courses.

 “It is deeply concerning to see widening socio-economic divides in this year’s A-level results, confirming our worst fears – the pandemic has exacerbated educational inequalities outside and inside the school gates,” said Dr Major.